 For a traditional Holiday meal prepared the easy way, roast an unstuffed turkey and serve plenty of STOVE TOP alongside.

 |14 to 18 pounds

 |18 to 20 pounds

 ||3-3/4 to 4-1/2 hours

 ||4-1/4 to 4-1/2 hours

 Place turkey, breast side up, on a rack in a shallow roasting pan.
 Brush with cooking oil and sprinkle with a crushed dried herb, such as thyme or oregano, if desired.
 Place a meat thermometer in the center of an inside thigh muscle, not touching bone.
 Cover loosely with foil.
 Press foil over drumsticks and neck.
 Roast at 325°F, using timings above.

-During roasting, baste with drippings occasionally, if desired, When bird is 2/3 done, cut skin or string between drumsticks.
-Remove foil the last 30 to 45 minutes.
+During roasting, baste with drippings occasionally, if desired, when bird is 2/3 done, cut skin or string between drumsticks.
+Remove foil during the last 30 to 45 minutes.